cornerstone-uos/cornerstone-pdk/README.md

     2. A .lyp file: layer file used by KLayout
     3. A .lydrc file: a DRC file for automated DRC checking using KLayout
     4. A "materials" folder: to contain refractive index data on the materials used in your process layer-stack.
-    4. An layerstack cross-section image to show the order of layers.
+    5. A layerstack cross-section image to show the order of layers.
-    4. A "floorplans" folder to give information on standard die sizes for your process
+    6. A "floorplans" folder to give information on standard die sizes for your process
-    5. A waveguide "cross-sections" folder: To make routing between components in the layout tools easier we would like to know about the standard cross-sections you use with the components in your PDK.
+    7. A waveguide "cross-sections" folder: To make routing between components in the layout tools easier we would like to know about the standard cross-sections you use with the components in your PDK.
-    6. The PDK components themselves and their metadata should be placed in the "components" folder.
+    8. The PDK components themselves and their metadata should be placed in the "components" folder.

 *__Note: For some example files, please have a look in the "example_process" folder.__*